Student Services

 Concordia, in its Christian service and worship program, endeavors to give the students a real purpose in life, to believe more firmly in the redemption wrought by Jesus Christ, and to learn to live their lives more fully and more understandingly as constrained by the love of Jesus Christ.

-Chapel services are held on both campuses Monday through Friday, as well as a Sunday morning worship service at Concordia University Wisconin.
+Chapel services are held on both campuses Monday through Friday, as well as a Sunday morning worship service at Concordia University Wisconsin.
 Staff, faculty and students participate in these services through songs and messages, chancel dramas and other special presentations, along with guest speakers who have broad backgrounds in Christian service.

 Devotions are held in the residence halls and personal Bible study is encouraged.
 In the classroom environment, faculty members seek to conduct classes emphasizing Christian growth and maturity along with the attainment of academic goals.